 Colorado Springs Rideshare Car Accident Attorneys

-The Bussey Law Firm, P.C. has been representing car accident victims in Colorado Springs for over 20 years and has a proven track record of winning substantial settlements for their clients.
+The Bussey Law Firm, P.C. has been representing car crash victims in Colorado Springs for over 20 years and has a proven track record of winning substantial settlements for their clients.
 With all the gray areas and loopholes involved in rideshare liability, you need a concerned advocate who will fight on your behalf against insurance companies that will go to great lengths to deny responsibility.
 Call The Bussey Law Firm, P.C. today at (719) 475-2555 for a free initial consultation.

 Unfortunately, there is a great deal of disagreement about who is providing coverage while a rideshare driver is waiting for a ride request or driving to a ride requestor's destination.
-If a rideshare driver's insurance company finds out they are working for a rideshare company, they will most likely cancel the driver's policy.
+If a rideshare driver's insurance company finds out they are working for a rideshare company, they may choose to cancel the driver's policy.

 A tragedy happened in San Francisco in 2014 when an Uber driver struck and killed a young girl.
 The driver was logged on to the app and waiting for a ride request at the time of the accident.
 Both Uber's insurance and the driver's personal insurance denied liability, leading to extensive lawsuits and continued questions concerning possible gaps in coverage.

 In 2014, Colorado passed Senate Bill 14-125.
 The bill titled "Concerning the Regulation of Transportation Network Companies, and, in connection Therewith Requiring Transportation Network Companies to Carry Liability Insurance, Conduct Background Checks on Transportation Network Company Drivers, Inspect Transportation Network Company Vehicles, and Obtain a Permit from the Public Utilities Commission" was the first law passed in the nation to address the rideshare industry.
 The law regulates insurance coverage for rideshare companies, established requirements for rideshare drivers, and laid out safeguards for rideshare vehicles.
-Read the full text of Senate Bill 14-125 here.
+Read the full text of Senate Bill 14-125.

 The esteemed Colorado Springs car accident attorneys at The Bussey Law Firm, P.C. can answer any questions you might have regarding rideshare liability and how to seek compensation if you are injured.
-Remember, in a personal injury case, Colorado has a three year statute of limitations to file a claim, so it's important to act fast.
+Remember, in a personal injury case, Colorado has a three-year statute of limitations to file a claim, so it's important to act fast.
 Call The Bussey Law Firm, P.C. today at (719) 475-2555 for a free consultation.